 The SIM counter also is used for stop mode recovery.
 The STOP instruction clears the SIM counter.
-After an interrupt, break, or reset, the SIM senses the state of the short stop recovery bit, SSREC, in the CONFIG1 register.
+After an interrupt, break, or reset, the SIM senses the state of the short stop recovery bit, SSREC, in the mask option register.
 If the SSREC bit is a 1, then the stop recovery is reduced from the normal delay of 4096 CGMXCLK cycles down to 32 CGMXCLK cycles.
-This is ideal for applications using crystals with the OSCENINSTOP bit set.
-External crystal applications should use the full stop recovery time, SSREC cleared, if the OSCENINSTOP bit is cleared.
+This is ideal for applications using canned oscillators that do not require long startup times from stop mode.
+External crystal applications should use the full stop recovery time, that is, with SSREC cleared.